-We have entered into indemnification agreements with certain of our current directors, executive officers and certain other employees, and intend to enter into new indemnification agreements with each of our current directors, executive officers and certain other employees before the completion of this offering.
+We have entered into indemnification agreements with certain of our current directors and executive officers, and intend to enter into new indemnification agreements with each of our current directors and executive officers before the completion of this offering.
 Our amended and restated certificate of incorporation and our amended and restated bylaws will provide that we will indemnify our directors and officers to the fullest extent permitted by applicable law.
 See the section titled "Management-Limitations on liability and indemnification matters."